fspaolo/mywebsite/pages/research/index.md

 # Research Projects

-I study how human activities impact the [global ocean](http://www.nature.com/articles/s41586-023-06825-8) and the [Earth's climate](https://www.science.org/doi/10.1126/science.aaa0940).
+I study how human activities impact the [global ocean](http://www.nature.com/articles/s41586-023-06825-8) and the [earth's climate](https://www.science.org/doi/10.1126/science.aaa0940).
 I develop machine learning algorithms to analyze petabytes of satellite data (imagery, altimetry, AIS) and search for patterns of change in the physical world.
 I am a strong advocate of open source and open data!

 <br/>
--
 <br/>

 ![Image](/assets/img/audacious.jpg)